On the microscopic propagation speed of long-range quantum many-body systems: Introduction

 \section{Introduction}

 Let $\Lam$ be a finite subset of a lattice $\cL\subset \Rb^d,\,d\ge1$.
-We consider the propagation properties of solutions to the many-body Schr\"odinger equation
+We consider {solutions of the} the many-body Schr\"odinger equation

-Here $H_\Lam$ is a long-range quantum many-body Hamiltonian defined on the bosonic Fock space $\cF(\ell^2(\Lam))$; see \eqref{H} for the definition.
-We present explicit sufficient conditions on the Hamiltonian and the initial states to obtain a bound on the maximal particle propagation speed of solutions to \eqref{SE}.
-Specifically, we prove that for $H_\Lam$ with polynomially decaying hopping and arbitrary density-density interaction terms, any solution $\psi_t$ to \eqref{SE} with initial density uniformly bounded by $\l>0$ (i.e., $\sup_{x\in\Lam}\wzdel{n_x}\le \l$) obeys the following estimate: There exist $\kappa,\,C>0$ independent of $\l,\,\Lam$, and $\psi_0$, such that for any $v>\kappa,\, r>0$, and $\eta>1$,
+where $\cF(\ell^2(\Lam))$ denotes the bosonic Fock space and $H_\Lam$ is a long-range quantum many-body Hamiltonian {acting} on $\cF(\ell^2(\Lam))$; see \eqref{H}--\eqref{eq:fock} for the definition.

+In this paper, we rigorously identify simple sufficient conditions on the Hamiltonian and the initial states to obtain a bound on the maximal particle propagation speed of solutions to \eqref{SE}.
+Specifically, we prove that for $H_\Lam$ with polynomial decaying hopping and arbitrary density-density interaction terms, any solution $\psi_t$ to \eqref{SE} with initial density uniformly bounded by $\l>0$ (i.e., $\sup_{x\in\Lam}\wzdel{n_x}\le \l$) obeys the following estimate: There exist $\kappa,\,C>0$ independent of $\l,\,\Lam$, and $\psi_0$, such that for any $v>\kappa,\, r>0$, and $\eta>1$,

 Here $B_h:=\Set{x\in\Lam:\abs{x}\le h}$ and $N_X$ denotes the particle number operator for $X\subset \Lam$.
-We also obtain analogous estimates to \eqref{MVB0} for arbitrary moments $\wtdel{N_{B_r}^p}$ for $p\ge1$.
+We also obtain analogous estimates to \eqref{MVB0} for arbitrary moments $\wtdel{N_{B_r}^p}$ for $p\ge1$ {under stronger (but still polynomial) decay assumptions on the hopping}.
 Higher moment bounds are useful in many applications because they provide stronger tail bounds via Markov's inequality.
 See \secref{secIntro} for detailed setup and \thmref{pMVB main} for precise statement of our main result for all $p\geq 1$.

-In physical terms, our propagation estimate \eqref{MVB0} ensures that long-range interacting bosons cannot accelerate as long as the initial state has uniformly bounded density.
-Such bounded-density initial states include the physically important class of \textit{Mott states} (tensor product states in the particle number eigenbasis with uniformly bounded local eigenvalues) that are studied experimentally \cite{cheneau2012light}.
-In fact, our method yields an explicit bound on the maximal speed of particle propagation called $\kappa$.
-This $\kappa$ can be seen to arise as the natural bound on the norm of the one-particle group velocity operator (see \eqref{kappa} below for the expression).
+In physical terms, our propagation estimate \eqref{MVB0} ensures that bosons with long-range hopping and interactions {move at most with speed $\kappa$} as long as the initial state has uniformly bounded density, see \eqref{UDBp}.
+(Bounded-density initial states include the physically most relevant class of \textit{Mott states}, which are tensor product states in the particle number eigenbasis with uniformly bounded local eigenvalues, that are also studied experimentally \cite{cheneau2012light,cheneau2022experimental}.)
+In fact, our method yields an explicit bound on the maximal speed of particle propagation $\kappa$, see \eqref{kappa}, which has a natural interpretation as a one-particle group velocity operator.
+In particular, $\kappa$ is independent of time and total particle number.